Cabaret (2019 film): Soundtrack

 The soundtrack of the film is composed by Kaustav Narayan Niyogi and Munish Makhija except for the song "Phir Teri Bahon Mein", which is composed by Tony Kakkar.
 The soundtrack consists of 6 songs.
 The background music is composed by Bapi Tutul.

+Reception

+Rahul Desai of Film Companion called it "one of the worst Hindi movies of the decade."
+Indo-Asian News Service wrote, "Cabaret is a comedy masquerading as a drama of a doomed damsel's distressful adventures.
+Even the lovemaking scenes are a howl."